ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

                delegation = [
                  {
                     name = "delegation-by-terraform"
+                    service_name_pattern = "Web/server" //Make sure the pattern is "close enough" To the right delegation such that the module does NOT try to add conflicting delegations
+                    //E.g. typing pattern "Web" Will both create a delegation for "Microsoft.Web/Hosting" AND "Microsoft.Web/server" which is not possible.
+By adding "Web/server" We secure only 1 of the delegations
-                    service_name_pattern = "Web" //For other patterns, please see the buttom of this code snippet }
+                    //For other patterns, please see the buttom of this code snippet }
                ]
             }